 What is Team Management?

 Before we can examine how to implement proper team management, we need to fully understand what it is.
-Team management is the ability to connect team members together to complete their tasks (often called Objectives and Key Results [OKRs] in the enterprise) and execute common goals.
-Team management involves a manager, the people on their team, goal setting, culture development, and project management to stay on track.
+Team management is the ability to connect team members together to complete their tasks (often called Objectives and Key Results [OKRs] in the enterprise) and execute common team goals.
+Team management involves a manager, the people on their team, goal setting, team culture development, and project management to stay on track.

 When a manager implements proper team management, employees understand how to progress towards their goals.
 Team management encompasses soft skills a well as technical know-how and organizational skills.